client logo

 Access Service:

-Researchers will have access to a VDI environment with a specific username and password.
-The researchers will get access to the datasets that is present in the hub's catalogue and would be able to carry out their research within the safe haven.
-There are restrictions applied which prevents the researchers from taking data out of the safe haven, once the research/analysis is completed the admin team will need to be contacted for taking the analysis off the safe haven.
+Researchers will have access to a secure workspace via an airlocked Azure Virtual Desktop with a specific username and password.
+Researchers will get specific access to a relevant subset of the datasets that are present in the SDE catalogue for their project and will be able to carry out their research within the safe haven.
+There are restrictions applied which prevent the researchers from taking data out of the safe haven.
+Once the research is completed the London SDE admin team will need to be contacted for any requests to egress summary analysis out of the safe haven which will not breach 5 safe standards.

 Access Request Cost: